mcjojo3/twilight-lib/PATREON_SETUP.md

 # Patreon Supporters Setup Guide

-This guide explains how to set up the patreon-supporters repository to enable cosmetic rewards for your supporters
+This guide explains how to set up the patreon-supporters repository to enable cosmetic rewards for your supporters.

 ## Repository Setup